neondatabase/website/content/docs/reference/glossary.md

 See [Token](#token).

-### Active time

-The amount of active compute hours.
-Neon Free Tier users are provided with 100 hours of active compute hours per month.
-See [Free Tier](/docs/introduction/technical-preview-free-tier) for more information.

 ### Activity Monitor

 A process that monitors a Neon compute instance for activity.
 During periods of inactivity, the Activity Monitor gracefully places the compute into an `Idle` state to save energy and resources.
 The Activity Monitor closes idle connections after 5 minutes of inactivity.
 When a connection is made to an idle compute, the Activity Monitor reactivates the compute.